MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L17_Sharing_Team_Knowledge_using_Azure_Project_Wikis.md

 ### Exercise 0: Configure the lab prerequisites

-In this exercise, we want to remind you about validating the lab prerequisites, having both an Azure DevOps Organization ready, as well as having created the EShopOnWeb project.
+In this exercise, we want to remind you about validating the lab prerequisites, having both an Azure DevOps Organization ready, as well as having created the eShopOnWeb project.
 See the instructions above for more details.

 ### Exercise 1: Publish code as a wiki